Wholesome Living

 Sprinkle chopped tomatoes with salt,cover and let stand at room temperature overnight.
 Drain thoroughly and place tomatoes in large kettle.
 Add cabbage and vinegar.
 Bring to a boil and simmer 30 minutes.
 Add remaining ingredients and cook until thick, stirring occasionally.
 Remove garlic clove.
 Ladle into hot sterilized jars.
 Sell immediately.

+This recipe can be made by chopping the vegetables by hand and or using a food processor.
+Making relish is a two day process if you follow the recipe here.
+However, preparation is important.
 Before any process in the recipe is started, the kitchen needs to be clean, crocks and utensils cleaned, jars and lids made ready.
 Vegetables and ingredients are gathered for a day or more and stored properly until ready to use.

 Here's a photo of the beautiful, aged crocks turned upside down, drying in preparation to being filled with the relish ingredients.
 Each step of preparation is rewarding as the process unfolds.